amihaiOff/FinDash/README.rst

 we save? etc. These questions are not answered by expense tracking alone, but by budgeting, by giving each expense category a goal we want to reach.
-This is a main functionality of FinDash - the ability to set expense:raw-latex:`\savings `goals and keep track of them.
+This is a main functionality of FinDash - the ability to set expense/savings goals and keep track of them.

 Behaviour tracking
 ~~~~~~~~~~~~~~~~~~